dmarx/obsidian_vault/Geodesics.md

 ### [[Fisher-Rao Metric]] and Statistical Estimation

 The Fisher-Rao metric arises from the Fisher information matrix, which quantifies how much information an observable random variable carries about the unknown parameters of its distribution.
-This metric imbues the space of probability distributions with a Riemannian structure, allowing for the application of geometric concepts like distances and geodesics.
+This metric imbues the space of probability distributions with a [[Reimannian Geometry|Riemannian structure]], allowing for the application of geometric concepts like distances and geodesics.

 - **[[Fisher Information]]:** Provides a measure of the expected amount of "information" that the presence of an observable outcome provides about the parameter \(\theta\).

-- **Fisher-Rao Metric:** Defines a way to measure the "distance" between probability distributions, which is invariant under reparameterization.
+- **Fisher-Rao Metric:** Defines a way to measure the "distance" between probability distributions, which is invariant under [[reparameterization]].
 This is crucial because it means the geometric properties derived from this metric (like geodesics) do not depend on how we choose to parameterize our statistical models.

 ### Implications for Understanding Statistical Estimation